lambdalf-dev/ethereum-contracts/README.md

 # Ethereum Contracts

-This project is an attempt to create a more efficient implementation of the common interfaces IERC20, IERC721, IERC1155 compared to Open Zeppelin's implementation.
+This project is an attempt to create a more efficient implementation of the common interface IERC721 compared to Open Zeppelin's implementation.

 Commands: